News from the Governors

 To be successful, governing bodies need to have the right skills, be organised and have strong leadership for both the full governing body and committees.
 OFSTED inspections examine the governors’ performance and Bucks County Council provides a self-evaluation framework for governing bodies.
 We use these assessments to ensure we are fit for purpose today and for the future.
 We also welcome and listen to feedback from parents and staff.

-I hope you have found this section informative.
 We are always interested in hearing from people who feel they have something to offer so if you are interested in becoming a governor, or would like an informal chat about the role, then please get in touch.